-- Link with --info=stack or --info=summarystack to list the stack usage of all global symbols. - Use the debugger to set a watchpoint on the last available location in the stack and see if the watchpoint is ever hit. - Use the debugger, and: - 1.
+- Link with --info=stack or --info=summarystack to list the stack usage of all global symbols. - Use the debugger to set a watchpoint on the last available location in the stack and see if the watchpoint is ever hit.
+Compile with the -g option to generate the necessary DWARF information. - Use the debugger, and: - 1.
 Allocate space in memory for the stack that is much larger than you expect to require. - 2.
-Fill the stack space with copies of a known value, for example, 0xDEADDEAD. - 3.
+Fill the stack space with copies of a known value, for example, ØxDEADDEAD. - 3.
 Run your application, or a fixed portion of it.
 Aim to use as much of the stack space as possible in the test run.
 For example, try to execute the most deeply nested function calls and the worst case path found by the static analysis.
 Try to generate interrupts where appropriate, so that they are included in the stack trace.